gfargo/vercel-doorman/README.md

 vercel-doorman template [templateName]
 ```

 Adds a predefined rule template to your configuration file.
-Available templates are listed [here](https://vercel.com/templates/vercel-firewall).
-If not template name is provided, a list of available templates will be displayed.
+If no `templateName` argument is provided, a list of available templates will be displayed instead.

+Learn more about Vercel's Firewall templates [here](https://vercel.com/templates/vercel-firewall).

 Options: